jfiler0/team10aiaa/readme.txt

 -Max turn rate, deg/s
 -A single function that will get set of aircraft data and show in a nice table -Geometry visualizer

+THE ESTIMATED L/D IS NOT CLOSE AT ALL >:$

+Mission analysis should break down long range or endurance segments into smaller ones to be more accurate